ccj99/SAFARI/README.md

 - **./include/lasso.h ./bin/lasso.cpp** :
     The implementation of lasso regression.
 - **./include/ldp.h ./bin/grr.cpp ./bin/rappor.cpp ./bin/olh.cpp ./bin/sh.cpp** :
-    The implementation of four methods of local differential privacy.
-(Rappor, SH, GRR, OLH)
+    The implementation of four methods of local differential privacy. (rappor.cpp, sh.cpp, grr.cpp and olh.cpp correspond to Rappor, SH, GRR, OLH)
 - **./include/util.h ./src/util.cpp** :
     Some tools, sush as calculating mutual information and Cantor expansion.
 - **./include/safari.h** :
     The implementation of Safari.
+    - **./src/safair/phase_one.cpp** :
-    - **./src/safair/phase_one.cpp**: The implementation of the first phase without lasso.
+        The implementation of the first phase without lasso.
+    - **./src/safair/phase_one_with_lasso.cpp** :
-    - **./src/safair/phase_one_with_lasso.cpp**: The implementation of the first phase with lasso.
+        The implementation of the first phase with lasso.
+    - **./src/safair/learning_hierarchi.cpp** :
-    - **./src/safair/learning_hierarchi.cpp**: The implementation of learning the k-thin chain model.
+        The implementation of learning the k-thin chain model.
-    - **./src/safair/phase_two.cpp** : The implementation of the second phase and rebuild ranking dataset.
+    - **./src/safair/phase_two.cpp** :
+        The implementation of the second phase and rebuild ranking dataset.
 - **./src/naive/naive_main.cpp** :
     The main of naive method.
 - **./src/safari/safari_main.cpp** :